Balster History, Family Crest & Coats of Arms

 The surname Balster was first found in Devon where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century in Devon.

-Important Dates for the Balster family
+Early History of the Balster family

 This web page shows only a small excerpt of our Balster research.
 Another 98 words (7 lines of text) covering the years 1293, 1360, 1455, 1487, and 1539 are included under the topic Early Balster History in all our PDF Extended History products and printed products wherever possible.